The Parish of Goole

 1889-1909 Canon William H. Carr.
 The new vicarage on Hook Road was built for him, and there were many alterations to the church.

 1910-1916 Revd.
 Edmund Sinker.
-Goole became part of the new Diocese of Sheffield.
+In 1914 Goole became part of the new Diocese of Sheffield.

 1916-1920 Revd.
 Charles E. Curzon, came from Sheffield, and when he left Goole went to London where he became Bishop of Stepney, and later Bishop of Exeter.